-1-Turbidity is a measure of the cloudiness of the water.
+- 1-Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-In 2021, our highest turbidity measurement occurred in April ,22,2022,1.46.
+In 2024, our highest turbidity measurement occurred on 6/27/24, 3.4 ntu.
 State regulations require that turbidity must not exceed 1 NTU and that 95% of the turbidity samples collected must measure below 0.3NTU.

-2-The level presented represents the 90th percentile of the 10 sites tested for lead and copper.
+We were under a boil water from last week of June till end of July. - 2-The level presented represents the 90th percentile of the 10 sites tested for lead and copper.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal or below it.
 The 90th percentile is equal or greater than 90% of the lead and copper values detected at your water system.
-The action levels for lead and copper were exceeded in 2 of the samples collected.

-3-The level presented represents the range of the 10 samples

-4- the MCL presented became effective for our system on January 1,2004., represents 4 samples

-6-The Interim Enhanced Surface Water Treatment Rule(IESWTR)requires monitoring of raw and finished water total organic carbon(TOC).
-Depending upon alkalinity value proper water treatment should remove between 15-35% of raw water TOC thus reducing the amount of disinfection byproducts produced.

-7-LRAA, Locational running annual Average, The LRAA is calculated by taking the average of four most recent samples collected at each individual site

-8-Total organic carbon((TOC) has no health effects.
-However, total organic carbon provides a medium for the formation of disinfection byproducts These byproducts include trihalomethanes(THM) and haloacetic acids (HHA).drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.

-Even tho the TOC removal was less than optimal due in part of the high alkalinity and increased required removal which makes the process more difficult.
+The action levels for lead and copper were exceeded in 2 of the samples collected. - 3-The level presented represents the range of the 10 samples - 4- the MCL presented became effective for our system on January 1,2004., represents 4 samples - 6-The Interim Enhanced Surface Water Treatment Rule(IESWTR) requires monitoring of raw and finished water total organic carbon(TOC).
+Depending upon alkalinity value proper water treatment should remove between 15-35% of raw water TOC thus reducing the amount of disinfection byproducts produced. - 7-LRAA, Locational running annual Average, :The LRAA is calculated by taking the average of four most recent samples collected at each individual site - 8-Total organic carbon((TOC) has no health effects.
+However, total organic carbon provides a medium for the formation of disinfection byproducts include trihalomethanes(THM) and haloacetic acids (HHA).drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer. - Even tho the TOC removal was less than optimal due in part of the high alkalinity and increased required removal which makes the process more difficult.